 Introduced in the first years of national renewal, the 1992 Constitution served as an important political and legal basis for carrying out the comprehensive renewal.
 With the 1992 Constitution, the National Assembly wrote in the constitutional history the initial fruits of the renewal cause, the orientation for better organization and operation of the state apparatus, establishing a new mechanism for economic management, liberating the productive force and paving the way for strong economic development while contributing to strengthening of national defense and security, stepping up external activities and international economic integration.

-session, on December 25, 2001, the National Assembly adopted a Resolution on amendments to the 1992 Constitution, creating an important legal basis for forging ahead the renewal of the political system, completion of the state apparatus, democracy promotion and the building of a law-ruled socialist state of Vietnam.
+At its 10th session, on December 25, 2001, the National Assembly adopted a Resolution on amendments to the 1992 Constitution, creating an important legal basis for forging ahead the renewal of the political system, completion of the state apparatus, democracy promotion and the building of a law-ruled socialist state of Vietnam.
 For the first time, the basic principle of guaranteeing the freedom of enterprise for organizations and individuals was enshrined in the Constitution: “Organizations and individuals of all economic sectors may conduct production and business in branches or trades not prohibited by law” (Article 16).